Sehar-Sheikh/number-guessing-game/README.md

 12. Run yout project by "node index" or "node index.js" command.
 13. Now make it an npm tool
 12. In your index.ts file in the first line type "#! /usr/bin/env node".
-13. Run npm login in your terminal.
+13. Run "npm login" in your terminal.
-14. Run npm publish
+14. Run "npm publish"
 15. To access your project from any device type "npx name-of-package" or "npm i name-of-package"in your command prompt.